GenericMappingTools/gmt/doc/rst/source/sphinterpolate.rst

 .. _-D:

-**-D**
+**-D**\ [*east*]
-    Used to skip duplicate points since the algorithm cannot handle them.
+    Skip duplicate points since the spherical gridding algorithm cannot handle them.
-    [Default assumes there are no duplicates].
+    [Default assumes there are no duplicates, except possibly at the poles].
+    Append a repeating longitude (*east*) to skip records with that longitude instead of the full (slow) search for duplicates.

 .. _-I: